davidflajole/grub_club/README.md

     * Prefer atoms as keys
     * Provide a few filter functions to fuel future development
     * Achieve moderate test coverage.
+    * Submit for paired review with zero credo suggestions